 Use any Dovetail Cutter

 The Spiral Cams allow the router to cut forward at any angle, which means you can cut pins to fit a tail made with any dovetail cutter.
-We sell an extensive range of high-speed steel bits with the elegant 1in7 slope for classic looking joints as well as extra fine 1in9 slope cutter for needle-pin draw front dovetails.
+We sell an extensive range of high-speed steel bits with the elegant 1in7 slope for classic looking joints as well as extra-fine 1in9 slope cutter for needle-pin draw front dovetails.

 Lapped Dovetails For Drawers

-We took great pains to ensure that the machine would make proper classic drawers, correct in every detail: so that the back pins are placed differently from the front pins the bottom pin placed above the groove of the drawer and the top one down a bit so that the drawer sides can be chamfered to ease entry of drawer into frame.
+We took great pains to ensure that the machine would make proper classic drawers, correct in every detail: so that the back pins are placed differently from the front pins the bottom pin placed above the groove of the drawer and the top one down a little so that the drawer sides can be chamfered to ease entry of drawer into frame.

 When making dovetailed drawers, you can mark up the front sockets, cut them, somersault the marker board, mark it up (differently) and then cut the back tail sockets.
 You can keep the depth setting for the tails the same for the back as for the drawer front which will give a good deep socket to hold onto the back where the back board is light and thin.